-What Is Augmentation Therapy?
+AlphaNet What Is Augmentation Therapy?

-Augmentation therapy is an FDA-approved therapy used to treat Alpha-1-related lung disease, specifically emphysema.
+Augmentation therapy is an FDA-approved therapy used to treat Alpha-1-related lung disease, specifically emphysema in patients with severe Alpha-1.
 Alphas on this life-saving therapy get weekly infusions of alpha-1 antitrypsin (AAT).
 These infusions boost AAT levels in the lungs and bloodstream.